What is a Requirements Traceability Matrix?

 [FREE REPORT: THE STATE OF MEDICAL DEVICE DEVELOPMENT]

-Creating a Requirements Traceability Matrix (RTM)
+How to Create a Requirements Traceability Matrix (RTM)

 Establishing traceability often leads to creating a traceability matrix.

-Other Types of Traceability Matrices
+Types of Traceability Matrices

 There are different types of traceability matrices, depending on the desired use.